Kaunas Comics Residency 2018

 There is also a multilingual comics library and comics/prints shop in the same place, however it will be closed for public during the residency month.

 Note!
 The riso-studio (printing machines and other equipment) sometimes could be used by KITOKIA GRAFIKA team for their ongoing projects.

 The residency benefits include:

-accommodation at a good equipped live/work residence for 1 artist during 1 month
+accommodation at a well equipped live/work residence for 1 artist during the residency period (4 weeks)

 travel expenses for 1 artist (up to 450 euros)

 Note!
 If you are applying as a group or work pair, you will have to secure extra funding for your travel expenses and daily allowances from outside sources, as we can only cover traveling for one artist/residency.

 Note!
-Unfortunately this time you cannot apply for a residency if you are living in Lithuania.
+Unfortunately you cannot apply for a residency if you are living in Lithuania.